snoyberg/posa-chapter/warp.md

 ![Native threads](https://raw.github.com/snoyberg/posa-chapter/master/1.png)

-The advantage of this architecture is that it enables the developer to write clear code, since the code is not divided into event handlers.
+The advantage of this architecture is that it enables developers to write clear code; in particular, the use of threads allows the code to follow a simple and familiar flow of control and to use simple procedure calls to fetch input or send output.
 Also, because the kernel assigns processes or native threads to available cores, we can balance utilization of cores.
 Its disadvantage is that a large number of context switches between kernel and processes or native threads occur, resulting in performance degradation.

 ### Event driven